Canada and the Netherlands: the ultimate BFF’s

 Back in high school, I never understood why I had to study history.
-I thought all those dates were just random numbers strung together with the purpose of confusing my poorly-focused brain.
+All the dates felt like random numbers strung together with the sole purpose of confusing my poorly-focused brain.

 The story begins